zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 It's important to connect to your database in a single model and then inherit from that model for the tables rather than connect multiple individual models to the same database.
-Database clients have a limit to the number of open connections there can be, and if you do this, it will multiply the number of connections you have since Rails uses the model class name for the connection specification name.
+Database clients have a limit to the number of open connections there can be, and if you do this, it will multiply the number of connections you have since Zoisite uses the model class name for the connection specification name.

 Now that we have the `config/database.yml` and the new model set up, it's time to create the databases.
-Rails ships with all the commands you need to use multiple databases.
+Zoisite ships with all the commands you need to use multiple databases.

 You can run `bin/rails --help` to see all the commands you're able to run.
 You should see the following: